Jefino9488/AI_Chatbot/README.md

 # AI-`ChatBot`

-# AI Chatbot with PDF Context Loader

-This project implements an AI chatbot that can converse with users, generate images based on prompts, and extract text from PDF files to use as context for chat interactions.
+This project implements an AI chatbot that can converse with users, generate and explain images based on prompts, and extract text from PDF files to use as context for chat interactions.
 It uses the Gemini models for generating responses and the Monster API for image generation.

 ## Features

 - **AI Chatbot**: Interact with the AI using text input.
 - **Voice Input**: Record and transcribe voice messages to interact with the AI.
-- **Image Generation**: Generate images based on text prompts.
+- **Image Generation and Explanation**: Generate and get explanations for images based on text prompts.
 - **PDF Context Loader**: Upload PDF files, extract text, and use it as context for chat interactions.
+- **Live Demo**: Check out the live chatbot at [AI Chatbot](https://ai-chatbot-ldj0lkmto-jefino9488s-projects.vercel.app/).

 ## UI Screenshots